-Between 2016 and 2018, within the framework of an EU-led initiative, ten countries decided to set up a National Information Platform for Nutrition.
+Between 2016 and 2018, within the framework of an EU-led initiative, eight countries have made progress in setting up a National Information Platform for Nutrition.

 Lessons learnt from the experience of these countries could be of interest to others considering the adoption of a similar approach, especially those among the more than 60 member countries of the Scaling Up Nutrition (SUN) Movement, which are already committed to the development of an evidence-based multisectoral approach to improving nutrition.

-This guidance note covers important issues to address during the preparation phase prior to setting up a NIPN, during the inception phase and during the early stages of implementation:
+This guidance note covers important issues to address during the preparation phase prior to setting up a NIPN, during inception and early stages of implementation: